jsadsad/aA_Classwork/full_stack_projects.md

 API Routes are how we'll be sending and receiving information between our frontend and backend.

 Aim to keep our routes RESTful but there may be situations that need a custom route.

+# Frontend Routes

+- `/login`
+- `/signup`
+- `/feed`

+# Tips

+- Have a working app at every stage of the project.
+It might not be a 'good' app, but it should function.

+- Iterate quickly: build small pieces to completion. write a method, test a method.